filipciesielski7/Sorting-Madness/README.md

 _Also available in: [Polski](README.pl.md)_

 ## About

 Sorting-Madness project for Software Engineering at Poznan University of Technology.
 The application implements 6 various sorting algorithms which can be used to sort different data sets using REST API and compare their sort times.
 Numeric data is sorted by standard, and text data - lexicographically.
-Strategy pattern was also implemented to select specific sorting method at runtime, as you can se on the [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) diagram below.
+Strategy pattern was also implemented to select specific sorting method at runtime, as you can see in the [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) diagram below.

 ![UML](./src/main/resources/Sorting-Madness-UML.png)

-The main goal of this project was to get to know [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)) project management methodology ([Sprint](https://docs.google.com/spreadsheets/d/e/2PACX-1vTn6j3M8pmGEzrsQk8mXse7lVHUdhYWkfxbkQiYI23rBtwM4N3bWw0qtupW-gesfCkcYasnZ-eEXl-F/pubhtml)
+The main goal of this project was to get to know the [Scrum](<https://en.wikipedia.org/wiki/Scrum_(software_development)>) project management methodology ([Sprint](https://docs.google.com/spreadsheets/d/e/2PACX-1vTn6j3M8pmGEzrsQk8mXse7lVHUdhYWkfxbkQiYI23rBtwM4N3bWw0qtupW-gesfCkcYasnZ-eEXl-F/pubhtml)
 , [Product Backlog](https://docs.google.com/spreadsheets/d/1MwBEK283qNdv1wkT7OfIPgs4_kbdy4gXljwIPXqAN7Y/edit#gid=1176682582)
-) and implement REST API [Java](https://www.java.com/) [Spring Boot](https://spring.io/projects/spring-boot) application with [Maven](https://maven.apache.org/) which can be used by GET and POST requests.
-Additionally, [Javadoc](https://en.wikipedia.org/wiki/Javadoc) was created, mentioned [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) implemented and [JUnit](https://junit.org/junit5/) tests conducted.
+) and implement a REST API [Java](https://www.java.com/) [Spring Boot](https://spring.io/projects/spring-boot) application with [Maven](https://maven.apache.org/) which can be used by GET and POST requests.
+Additionally, [Javadoc](https://en.wikipedia.org/wiki/Javadoc) was created, the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern) implemented and [JUnit](https://junit.org/junit5/) tests conducted.

 ## Running the application